hornta/long-ts/README.md

 # long-ts

-An alternative to [https://github.com/dcodeIO/long.js](long.js) with support for ESM, CJS, UMD and [https://github.com/developit/microbundle#modern](Modern Mode).
+An alternative to [long.js](https://github.com/dcodeIO/long.js) with support for ESM, CJS, UMD and [Modern Mode](https://github.com/developit/microbundle#modern).
 It's written in TypeScript and thus houses it's own type declarations.

-The only notable differences between long-ts and long.js are the removal of `Long.isLong()` in favor of using `instanceof`.
-All aliased shorthand methods are also removed.
+long-ts and long.js differences:

+- Removed `Long.isLong()` in favor of using `instanceof`.
+- Removed all aliased shorthand methods like `eq` and `shr` and more.
+- Using named export `import { Long } from 'long-ts'` instead of `const Long = require('long.js')`

 ## Installation